-Congratulations to the 2017 AWWA Hawaii Section Award Recipients!
+Congratulations to the 2019 AWWA Hawaii Section Award Recipients!

 Please congratulate them if you see them!

-2017 George Warren Fuller Award Recipient:
+2019 George Warren Fuller Award Recipient:

 The George Warren Fuller Award is presented annually by the American Water Works Association to the Sections’ respective selected member for their distinguished service to the water supply field in commemoration of sound engineering skill, brilliant diplomatic talent, and constructive leadership which characterized the life of George Warren Fuller.

-- 2013 - 2014 - Past Chair, Scholarship Committee Chair
+2015-2016 - Past Chair, Awards and Scholarship Committee Chair

-2017 Outstanding Section Member Award Recipient:
+2019 Outstanding Section Member Award Recipient:

 The purpose of this award is to recognize a member who, through their interest and demonstrated activity, has contributed significantly to the progress and well-being of the Hawaii Section AWWA, but who has not otherwise previously been recognized.

-2017 Scholarship Award Recipient:
+2019 One AWWA Scholarship Award Recipient:

 This is the first year that the One AWWA Operator Scholarship of $1,000 was given out by the Hawaii Section.